-To me there is still something profound and magical about rendering space and form on a flat surface 1.
+To me there is still something profound and magical about rendering space and form on a flat surface.

-Painting is both the means and the end: It's the tool I use to explore and examine the universe and it is it's own record, it's own communication media - all in one.
-(How cool is that?!)
+Painting is both the means and the end: The process is the tool I use to explore and examine the universe and the end product is it's own record, it's own communication media - all in one.

 I am frequently overwhelmed by the fact everything is worthy of attention and interesting when one stops to look.
 (How to choose what to paint when the world keeps giving me paintings and there are only 24hrs in the day?).